nycmeshnet/docs/content/installs/safety.md

 * Fully-charged cell phone
 * First-aid kit
+* Eye protection
+* Gloves (optional, but may come in handy if moving anything dirty)
 * Boots or sturdy closed-toed shoes (nothing fancy; they *will* get dirty)
 * Sunblock and hat (in summer)
 * Water